Towards Domain-agnostic Depth Completion: Related Work

 \textbf{Monocular Depth Estimation.} Monocular depth estimation aims to predict the depth from a single RGB image.
 Eigen~\etal~\cite{eigen2014depth} proposed the first multi-scale neural network to predict depth from a single image.
 Subsequently, many supervised~\cite{Yin2019enforcing, liu2015learning, xian2020structure} and self-supervised methods~\cite{bian2021ijcv,monodepth2} have been proposed to address this task.
-One problem is the limited availability of training data (especially metric depth), so recent methods~\cite{Ranftl2020, yin2020diversedepth, yin2020learning} have shown that much better generalization properties can be obtained by training on diverse large-scale datasets that include data with an unknown shift and scale (e.g., from stereo images).
-As a result, these methods can only predict relative depth, as opposed to metric depth.
-We propose to leverage these advancements and use the predicted depth as a guidance map for our completion network.
+One problem is the limited availability of training data (especially metric depth), so recent methods~\cite{Ranftl2020, yin2020diversedepth, yin2020learning, ke2023repurposing, xu2024diffusion} that learn affine-invariant depth have shown that much better generalization properties can be obtained by training on diverse large-scale datasets that include data with an unknown shift and scale (e.g., from stereo images).
+The affine-invariant depth estimation models are very popular in many applications such as offering geometric priors for neural reconstruction ~\cite{wang2022neuris, yu2023improving}.
+However, the unknown scale and shift of the predicted depth maps can bring duplication and distortion of the unprotected point clouds, as mentioned in BoostingDepth~\cite{xu2022towards}.
+These methods rely on performing least square fitting with ground-truth depth for practical application, which results in poor performance without considering the distribution difference between the predicted depth and ground-truth depth.
+One of our contributions is to propose a novel paradigm and learn to deal with the distribution difference inherently.